The restriction to these four team types acts as a powerful template for effective organization design.

 Until now, organizing by feature and component has been the standard approach for teams and trains within SAFe, and Agile more generally.

-In their book Team Topologies, Mathew Skelton and Manuel Pais have advanced the thinking around team design.
+In their book Team Topologies, Matthew Skelton and Manuel Pais have advanced the thinking around team design.
 Specifically, they provide insights on how to organize solution builders around four fundamental team ‘topologies’: stream-aligned, complicated subsystem, platform, and enabling teams.

 Each team type maps to a set of specific behaviors and responsibilities.
 As noted in the quote above, Skelton and Pais further suggest that these four types are all that is needed, and when taken together, they can dramatically simplify the job of organizational design.